Ashok0/SystemShock-UEVR/README.md

 2) Install the nightly build of UEVR (at least UEVR Nightly 940 or newer required) from [**HERE**](https://github.com/praydog/UEVR-nightly/releases).
 3) Download the latest release of the System Shock UEVR plugin from [**HERE**](https://github.com/Ashok0/SystemShock-UEVR/releases).
 Click "Import Config" in the UEVR UI and navigate to "SystemReShock-Win64-Shipping.zip" and click on it and accept the DLL warning.
 4) (Optional) Download the latest PAK mod from [**HERE**](https://github.com/Ashok0/SystemShock-UEVR/releases).
 Copy the .pak file to \Steam\steamapps\common\System Shock Remake\SystemShock\Content\Paks
-5) (Optional) For Valve Index users only, the System button must be mapped to the left touchpad and the right touchpad must be configured as a right thumbrest in the SteamVR bindings.
-6) (Optional) For seated play, delete "17105528413843615245_props.json" from your UEVR global directory to disable physical crouching.
+5) (Optional) For seated play, delete "17105528413843615245_props.json" from your UEVR global directory to disable physical crouching.
 This will allow you to manually crouch by pressing **X**.
-7) Launch System Shock and inject the game with UEVR!
+6) Launch System Shock and inject the game with UEVR!

 ## Controls
 ### General